vlzware/stide/README.md

 ```
 - 'stide.glade' is a .xml file for the GUI settings;
-- 'stide_gtk' is the gtk gui executable - this is basically just an interface to the command line tool.
+- 'stide_gtk' (linux) and 'stide_gui.exe' (windows) are the GUIs - basically just an interface to the command line tool.

 #### 6. Command line usage:
 ```